 Westchester Verizon Workers Protest Corporate Greed; Intern for Assemblywoman Galef

 1.)
-Verizon employees?around the county walked out on their jobs Wednesday to protest what they say is unAmerican corporate greed.
-The Daily Voice reports that while the mega-corporation made $39 billion in profits in the last three years and $1.8 in the first three months of this year, union employees say the company wants to get rid of job security protections; contract out for work; send jobs to Mexico and other places like the Philippines.
+Verizon employees around the county walked out on their jobs Wednesday to protest what they say is un-American corporate greed.
+The Daily Voice reports that while the mega-corporation made $39 billion in profits in the last three years and $1.8 in the first three months of this year, union employees say the company wants to get rid of job security protections, contract out for work and send jobs to Mexico and other places like the Philippines.

 Verizon and a union representing about 40,000 Verizon line workers have failed to reach a contract agreement, which has caused the nation’s largest strike in recent memory, according to the Daily Voice.

-Here are some protestors on Columbus Avenue in Valhalla:
+These are Verizon workers protesting on Columbus Avenue in Valhalla:

 Here’s a video from the Communications Workers of America on why they’re “Ready to Strike.”

-About 20 U.S. Senators have written CEO Lowell McAdam to?act as a responsible corporate citizen and negotiate a fair contract with the employees who make your companys success possible.
+About 20 U.S. Senators have written CEO Lowell McAdam to act as a responsible corporate citizen and negotiate a fair contract with the employees who make Verizon’s success possible.

 Read the full story here in Daily Voice.

 2.)
-Students have the chance to learn what it takes to be a public servant and how government operates?as an intern for Assemblywoman Sandy Galef.
-The unpaid summer internships are for high school or college students who will work at Galef’s Ossining office and have the chance to work in Albany.
-Hours as an intern can also count toward community service hours at?schools or religious organizations.
+Students have the chance to learn what it takes to be a public servant and how government operates as an intern for Assemblywoman Sandy Galef.
+The unpaid summer internships are for high school or college students who will work at Galef’s Ossining and Albany offices.
+Hours as an intern can also count toward community service hours at schools or religious organizations.

-Students will gain lifelong skills that are applicable to school and the job market.
+Students will gain lifelong skills that are applicable in higher education and the job market.
 Their duties will include:

 3.)
 Today’s headlines: